Electricity Standard Terms and Conditions

 12.5.
 To ensure you receive notices we require you to update us with your contact details should they change.
 Please tell us via email firstname.lastname@example.org and we will update your account information.

 12.6.
-We are entitled to assume that a notice from us has been received by you:
+We are entitled to assume that a notice from us has been received

 (a) Three (3) days after it was posted to your last known postal address;